dinhosang/image_visual_comparator/README.md

-Some things I'd like to try in this repo:
+# Some things I'd like to try in this repo

 - rust
 - image comparison